mahendrareddy59/Term-Deposit/README.md

 Term deposit accounts provide banks with the cash flow they need to lend money to other customers.
 The bank makes a profit by lending the funds held in time deposit accounts for a higher interest rate than the rate it pays on the time deposits.

-So developing the predictive model for Term Deposit is one of the essential model to have.
+So, building the predictive model for Term Deposit is one of the essential model to have.

 **DATASET Understanding**